Ericsson/libpaf/README.md

 # Pathfinder Client Library

-Pathfinder (or paf, for short) is a light-weight service discovery system.
+Pathfinder is a light-weight service discovery system.

-The Pathfinder Client Library (or libpaf, for short) is a C library used to access one or more Pathfinder service discovery domains.
+The Pathfinder Client Library `libpaf` is a C library used to access one or more Pathfinder service discovery domains, either as a service producer or consumer.

 For more information, see the Pathfinder server README.